 This is the introduction section, to give you an idea of how information and concepts will be presented.
 At the same time, when it is deemed appropriate, there will be comments about responsibility.

 Sorry, but there is no way to guarantee your success.
 Even if you were to read every page and follow every rule and idea, success is not assured.
 Here is a political statement, contrary to the claims of the Democrats or the socialists, success cannot be bought, paid for or planned.
 Success is earned but it can't be given to you by someone else.
+This book is intended to help you avoid making the standard set of mistakes in handling your finances but mistakes can be made by everyone.
+You need to start thinking and asking yourself if this makes sense in the long term.

 Let’s start with something simple, anyone can be stupid, that is not hard, but it is difficult to think.
 Thinking means looking beyond the moment and glitter and seeing the reality.
 The bottom line truth is one of the simple truths that will never change: Life is made up of decisions and decisions have consequences.
 Let’s start with something simple, if you wanted, you could drink a case of beer every day, but consider the consequences.
 First, dead brain cells.
 Second, probably weight gain.
 Third, constantly intoxicated so driving and working will become more difficult.
 Fourth, probably the potential for accidents.
 You have probably figured out the trend.
+The question that should be considered is whether any self administered medication can create the same pattern, bear in mind, you can't see it because you have no point of reference.

 The idea is that life is made up of decisions and there is a consequence, either expected or unexpected, to every decision.
 Under concept of ‘chaos theory’, even the smallest change may have unexpected and unforeseen impacts and changes on the future.
 The point of this discussion is that it is your responsibility to make the best possible decisions by minimizing the potential outcomes from the consequences.
 Yes, you are thinking that since you have no control over the ‘chaos theory’ then why worry, but that is ignorant.
 You can’t control chaos, but you can reduce the possible outcomes, an example may help.
 Assume you have been drinking, do you drive yourself or take a taxi?
 This is a no brainer.
 If you are caught driving under the influence, your life is changed because of the DUI charges.
 If you are involved in an accident, you will be responsible for the damage and if someone is hurt, disabled or killed, you are at fault.
 The conclusion is simple, make decisions that give you the best possible chance to get the result you want from the chaos of life.